 All of this sounds great but when I actually read the text, my enthusiasm was muted.
 It sometimes seems as if the various sections were written independently of one another, and no one thought to check for repetition of ideas.
 (This struck me especially in the third unit on the early colonies.)
 This might have been done to repeat information for a younger audience, but I found it annoying.
 Also, while the authors want to stress God's providence and sovereignty and to hold up Godly heroes for admiration, it sometimes highlights the positive without providing a fuller picture.
 For example, men like Andrew Carnegie and John D. Rockefeller are praised for their philanthropy while their predatory business practices are ignored.
 While I prefer more accurate characterization, the positive approach used in such instances might appeal to some parents.

-Lesson questions ask information/comprehension questions, but they don’t challenge students to think more deeply about events.
-If you want to use the text with junior high students, you need to add your own discussion questions, assign essay questions, supplement with a resource such as one of Take A Stand's American History books, or come up with another method to challenge their thinking.
+Lesson questions ask information/comprehension questions.
+If you want to use the text with junior high students, you might want to challenge them at a higher level.
+I suggest adding your own discussion questions, assigning essay questions, or supplementing with a resource such as one of Take A Stand's American History books.

 There is no index, a significant issue with a 352-page textbook, but the publisher is considering adding one to the next edition.

-The activities that I expected would enhance the study are often uninspiring or vague.
+There are many more activities here than you will find in most history courses, and, even if you choose to skip some, you will likely find many that are interesting, practical, and/or useful.
+However, I was disappointed to find some activities uninspiring or vague.
 An example of the uninspiring is making homemade lemonade (p.
 37—relates to lack of Vitamin C for those on long sea voyages).
-An example of what I consider a vague activity would be the instruction to build a model ship from whatever scraps of wood, craft sticks, or toothpicks you've got but without any instructions, and then test it to see if it floats (p.148—relates to ship building).
-On the other hand, there are many more activities here than you will find in most history courses, so even if you choose to skip some, you will likely find many that are interesting, practical, and/or useful.
+An example of what I consider a vague activity would be the instruction to build a model ship from whatever scraps of wood, craft sticks, or toothpicks you've got on hand and then test it to see if it floats (p.148—relates to ship building).
+However, there are no instructions as to how that might be done,

 The course has students construct a notebook where they will keep map work and timeline sheets along with a third section for writing, drawing, crafts (or maybe pictures of crafts completed), and any other coursework they want to keep.

-On a more positive note, I do like the connections to world history and technology.
+On a more positive note, I very much like the connections to world history and technology.
 Too often students study U.S. History as if our country were almost totally disconnected from the rest of the world.
 Frequent biographical sketches of key figures also make the text more engaging.

 The course has eighteen units, and each unit should take two weeks to complete.
 Suggested schedules are given for either daily lessons or three-days-per-week.
 Students should be able to work through all but the activities on their own.